WasabiRaptor/Starbecue/README.md

 The Settings menu will open to the Global Pred settings tab by default, these settings effect how you will perform as a predator.

-The belly effect names are self explanitory, the rate at which they work is effected by your attack power.
+The belly effect names are self explanitory and have tooltips if you hover over them.

-Escape modifier controls the difficulty of your prey being able to escape if you're in a state they can escape from

-Display DoT effects causes the prey to emit numbers based on damage being taken.

-Belly Sounds controls whether your belly will be silent or emit gurgles.

 #### Prey Tab